 Internship FAQ and Myths

-Internships are work-related learning experiences that provide students, new graduates, and career changers with an opportunity to gain important knowledge and skills in a career related field.
-As a career builder, internships are a chance to gain exposure to career fields of interest without making a permanent commitment.
+Internships are work-related learning experiences that provide students, new graduates, and career changers with an opportunity to gain important knowledge and skills in their vocation of choice.
+Internships are a chance to gain exposure to a career field of interest without the employer or student having to make a major commitment.

-There are many resources available for finding an internship, including internship online databases, books such as the Internship Bible, classified ads, networking with professionals and alumni from your college, etc. Many organizations use internships as a way to assess and train potential candidates for jobs.
+There are many resources available for finding an internship, including online internship databases, books such as "The Internship Bible," and networking with professionals and alumni from your college.
+Many organizations use internships as a way to assess and train potential candidates for jobs.
 Students will often do several internships to give them exposure to a variety of related jobs or even to check out various careers of interest.

-The answer to this question is as soon as possible.
-It’s important to allow enough time to locate and apply for good internships.
-For internships in finance, government, publishing, etc., many of the deadlines to apply for summer internships can be as early as November.
-Internships are becoming more popular for students still in high school as well.
-Students who begin doing internships after their first year of college are able to complete several different internships which ultimately provides them with a wide range of experiences and makes them more appealing to employers.
+Students who begin doing internships after their first year of college are able to complete several different ones, which ultimately provides them with a wide range of experiences and makes them more appealing to employers.

-The Types of Internships are Available
+Types of Internships

-- All Internships Completed for Credit Must be Unpaid: College credit is granted by the academic institution and it does not prohibit employers from paying interns a fair wage or stipend.
-Colleges generally encourage and support employers to pay for work completed regardless if it’s being done for credit or not.
-Students interested in receiving credit for an internship will often do one or more internships for credit during fall and/or spring semester and then do a not-for-credit internship during summer break.
+- All Internships Completed for Credit Must be Unpaid: An academic institution granting college credit for an internship does not in any way prohibit the employer from paying the intern a fair wage or stipend.
+Colleges generally encourage employers to pay for work interns complete regardless of whether it’s being done for credit or not.
+And you should seek to get paid as well.